 The main guideline is that they must all meet the minimum property requirements.

-The minimum property requirements are put in place to ensure that every home is going to be safe and sanitary for the veteran to reside in long-term.
+The minimum property requirements are put in place to ensure that every home is going to be safe and sanitary for the veteran to reside in the long-term.

 Many of the requirements relate to serious issues in the home that require immediate attention, such as electrical issues or inadequate heating.